rowin0/HR-Attrition-Analysis/README.md

   * Utilizing logistic regression and random forest models to predict the probability of employee attrition.

 The Python exploratory data analysis (EDA) phase can be found [here](https://github.com/rowin0/HR-Attrition-Analysis/blob/main/P2%20EDA.pdf).\
-Python-generated graphs highlighting key metrics directly correlated with attrition are available here.\
+Python-generated graphs highlighting key metrics directly correlated with attrition are available [here](https://github.com/rowin0/HR-Attrition-Analysis/blob/main/P2%20Graphs%20of%20key%20metrics.pdf).\
 This section presents the predicted probability of employee attrition using two predictive models.

 ## Data structure
-The EDA process typically begins by loading the necessary libraries for data manipulation, visualization, preprocessing, and modeling, we also load Attrition csv.file and take a look at the data.
+The EDA process typically begins by loading the necessary libraries for data manipulation, visualization, preprocessing, and modeling, in this step also load Attrition csv.file and take a look at the data.
 ![image](https://github.com/user-attachments/assets/96f3266b-7087-4122-979f-54b708ba9044)

 ## Executive summary